How to grow and care for mango trees

 - A sharp knife

-- A deep, narrow container with drainage holes, filled with a 50/50 mix of potting compost and horticultural grit
+- A deep, narrow container with drainage holes, filled with a specialist cacti/succulent compost

 - Look for an indentation at the top of the pit, and insert the point of the knife into this, peeling back the outer rind to expose the seed inside.

-- Sow the seed approximately 2cm (1in) deep in the container filled with potting compost and grit.
+- Place the large seed approximately 2cm (1in) deep in the container filled with cactus compost.

 - Water the pot and place it in a warm spot at a temperature of around 21°C (70°F).
 It should take 1-2 weeks to germinate.